-Claim: Video shows a suspect in police custody committing suicide in an interrogation room.
+Claim: Video shows a suspect in a police shooting committing suicide in an interview room.

 (We realize, of course, that all of this would be viewed quite differently from a police perspective.
-Officers undergo thorough instruction in the handling and use of firearms, they generally see more blood and violence than most of us will experience in a lifetime, and they're trained to respond to emergency situations by following proper procedure rather than with fear or panic.
+Officers undergo thorough instruction in the handling and use of firearms, they generally see far more blood and violence on the job than most of us will experience in our lifetimes, and they're trained to respond to emergency situations by following proper procedure rather than reacting with fear or panic.
 We're simply presenting the average person's reaction to this video, as reflected in the e-mail we've received from readers who have viewed it.)

 "Obviously there was a mistake made," Penrod said by phone.
 "It was hectic and it was a guy who was cuffed by somebody other than the transporting officer.

-As the how the video of Cerna's suicide made it onto the Internet, sheriff's spokesman Chip Patterson said:
+As to how the video of Cerna's suicide made it onto the Internet, sheriff's spokesman Chip Patterson said: